ROCm/k8s-device-plugin/docs/user-guide/configuration.md

 | `/dev/vfio/vfio` | VFIO container device, required for all VFIO operations |

 **IOMMU Groups**: In VF/PF passthrough modes, devices are allocated by IOMMU groups rather than individual GPUs.
 Each IOMMU group represents a set of devices that must be assigned together for security and isolation.
 The device plugin:
 - For VF mode: Discovers VFs and maps them to their IOMMU groups.
-The number of `amd.com/gpu` resources equals the number of unique IOMMU groups containing VFs
+The number of resources equals the number of unique IOMMU groups containing VFs
 - For PF mode: Discovers PFs bound to `vfio-pci` and maps them to their IOMMU groups.
-Each IOMMU group containing PFs becomes one `amd.com/gpu` resource
+Each IOMMU group containing PFs becomes one resource

+Resource names depend on the naming strategy:
+- **Single strategy**: All resources reported as `amd.com/gpu`
+- **Mixed strategy**: VF resources as `amd.com/gpu_vf`, PF resources as `amd.com/gpu_pf`

 The device plugin sets the environment variable `PCI_RESOURCE_AMD_COM_<RESOURCE_NAME>` (e.g., `PCI_RESOURCE_AMD_COM_GPU`) containing comma-separated PCI addresses of the allocated VFs or PFs.